Hermanus van Brussel: Biography

+He was born in Haarlem.
 According to the RKD he was a pupil of Johan Bernhard Brandhof, Christiaan Henning and Wybrand Hendriks.
 He later became the teacher of Woutherus Mol.
+He died at Utrecht in 1815.

 He was known for his set designs for the Amsterdam Theatre and Het Loo Palace.
 In Haarlem he was a member of the amateur playhouse society "Kunstliefde" and made many set designs for them.
-Like many Dutch painters of his time, his works paid great attention to the skies as the land was often relatively featureless.
+Like many Dutch painters of his time, he paid great attention to the skies in his works as the land was often relatively featureless.